Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/APInotesJL.md

 (and you can change it at any time by sending another id-name text).
 This is where the parameter "name" in the XML output comes from -- there is, of course, no "name" parameter in the original Texttools API.
-In the ouput from my API, texts with the "id-name" keyword do not appear at all; for other texts, the text is provided with the keyword stripped off, but the keyword is in the "key" parameter.
+In the output from my API, texts with the "id-name" keyword do not appear at all; for other texts, the text is provided with the keyword stripped off, but the keyword is in the "key" parameter.